muratk3n/thirdwave/en/README.md

 ---

-"Even the chief executive of Zoom says he has 'Zoom fatigue?'"
+"Even the chief executive of Zoom says he has 'Zoom fatigue'"

 ---